 All students will receive translations made by the HoD which will contain copious notes, vocabulary and assistance in the manner in which to tackle these texts.
-These texts will be translated and placed on MOODLE at least two years ahead of the examination.
+These texts will be translated and placed on Sharepoint.

 One vital piece of information: